Russian Martial Art Systema

 Don’t just survive, prevail.

 Systema (Система, literally meaning The System) is a martial art originating out of Russia that has been brought over to the United States after the collapse of the Soviet Union.
-There are a few Systema styles taught through out the world, the primary variation we study here comes from Vladimir Vasiliev (Vasiliev Systema) out of Russian Martial Art Systema HQ in Toronto Canada: http://www.russianmartialart.com/ With us being out of Texas we have a stronger emphasis on firearms and knives than some other Systema schools.
+There are a few Systema styles taught through out the world, the primary variation we study here comes from Vladimir Vasiliev (Vasiliev Systema) out of Russian Martial Art Systema HQ in Toronto Canada: http://www.russianmartialart.com/

 In Systema, the body has to be free of tensions and filled with endurance, flexibility, effortless movement, and explosive potential; the "spirit" or psychological (psyche) state has to be calm, free of anger, irritation, fear, self pity, delusion, and pride.
 We focus on breathing, relaxation, and fluidity of movement, as well as utilizing an attacker's momentum against him and controlling the seven body levers (elbows, neck, knees, waist, ankles, knees, and shoulders) through striking, movement, leverage, and weapon applications.